functionless/functionless/website/docs/concepts/step-function/index.md

 new StepFunction(scope, "F", async (payload: { property?: string }) => {
   if (payload.property) {
     SFN.waitFor(10);
-    await serviceCall(payload.property);
+    // the lambda function `serviceCall` is invoked like an ordinary function from the state machine. await serviceCall(payload.property);
   } else {
     throw new Error("missing property");